 Thom shows that Tourettes in children and others isn’t the end of moving forward–you just have to learn how to work around it like she did.

-Asheville Academy for Girls is a therapeutic boarding school for young girls, ages 10-14, struggling with depression, ADHD, anxiety, mild Tourette’s in children, and other behavioral or mental issues.
+Asheville Academy is a therapeutic boarding school for young girls, ages 10-14, struggling with depression, ADHD, anxiety, mild Tourette’s in children, and other behavioral or mental issues.